nfeuer/SnakeServer/README.md

 ### How To Play

 Use the arrow keys to control the snake.
 When the key is pressed, the information is sent to the server and then broadcasted to all users.
-Commands are stored in a queue, so they are executed in the order they are recieved.
+Commands are stored in a queue, so they are executed in the order they are received.
 This delay is intentional as every command is counted (except if in opposite direction of previous command).
 The colored squares (apple) players collect are in different locations for each user.
 If a user's apple is collected, the segment added to the body of the snake retains the color of the user who collected the apple.

 ## Thoughts
 What I found most interesting about this project was the visual representation of the other users playing the same game as you.